 In July 2018 we introduced Lighthouse audits and scores to SpeedCurve so we'll soon be deprecating and removing the old v4 PageSpeed score.

 If you haven't already you should update any performance budgets to use the "Lighthouse Performance" score.

 Your Lighthouse scores might be different from your other test results

-It's quite likely that PageSpeed runs a different version of Lighthouse than we do.
-We always run the latest release.
+While PageSpeed sometimes runs the same version of Lighthouse that we do, from time to time they may be out of sync with us.
+(Note that we always run the latest release.)
 The performance score is strongly influenced by TTI, which can be quite different depending on the test environment.
 You can’t really compare them directly like you could with the older version.
 The Lighthouse team have written some great background on what can cause variability in your scores.

 We don't use any of the Lighthouse inbuilt network and CPU throttle settings.
 Instead all the network and CPU throttling is set up by WebPageTest at the OS layer (for network) and in the browser (for CPU).
 At the bottom of the Lighthouse reports it says "Provided by environment" for network and CPU throttling.
 It means the WebPageTest test and the Lighthouse audit run with the same conditions from your SpeedCurve settings.
 At the top of the report it will still say "Emulated Nexus 5X, No throttling applied", but that can be safely ignored as Lighthouse itself is not doing any throttling but the OS is.